-commercial contact person and their contact details (email and telephone number) for notifications where required in these Allocation Rules in accordance with Article 74; and
+commercial contact person and their contact details (email and telephone number) for notifications where required in these Allocation Rules in accordance with Article 74;

-operational contact person and their contact details (email and telephone number) for notifications where required in these Allocation Rules in accordance with Article 74.
+operational contact person and their contact details (email and telephone number) for notifications where required in these Allocation Rules in accordance with Article 74; and

+ACER Registration Code (ACER Code) assigned by the European Agency for the Cooperation of Energy Regulators (ACER) during the market participant registration process with the NRA.

 A Registered Participant shall ensure that all data and other information that it provides to the Single Allocation Platform pursuant to these Allocation Rules (including information in its Participation Agreement) is and remains accurate and complete in all material respects and must promptly notify the Single Allocation Platform of any change.